karan-kapoor90/portfolYOU/_posts/2019-09-21-Lets-git-it-on.md

+---
-# Let's Git it on!!
+title: Let's Git it on!!
+tags: [git, beginners, essentials]
+style: fill
+description: A beginners guide to git.
+---

 While I was *trying* to learn how to use git more efficiently, I realised that it helped to have a handy guidebook.
 Here's some of the git commands that helped me along the way..
 Let's "Git" it on!!